vitali87/speculant-graph/README.md

 # Speculative Graph Decoding

-Novel approach to speculative decoding using knowledge graphs as draft models instead of small LLMs.
+Novel approach to speculative decoding using multi-order knowledge graphs as draft models instead of small LLMs.

 ## Overview

 Traditional speculative decoding uses a small draft model to propose tokens that a large verifier model accepts or rejects.
-This project replaces the draft model with a **knowledge graph** built from domain-specific text corpora.
+This project replaces the draft model with a **multi-order knowledge graph** built from domain-specific text corpora.

 ### Key Innovation

-- **Graph-based drafting**: First-order Markov Chain represents token transitions from corpus
+- **Multi-order Markov Chains**: Adaptively uses 1st through 5th order context for accurate predictions
+- **Adaptive order selection**: Automatically selects highest available order for each prediction
 - **Zero training**: No need to train or maintain a separate draft model
 - **Domain-specific**: Graph captures patterns from user-supplied corpora (law, finance, healthcare, etc.)
-- **Transparent**: All transitions are traceable to source text
+- **Transparent**: All transitions are traceable to source text with O(1) context lookup

 ## Installation